 1. The Sims 4 Seasons

-The Sims 4 Seasons is a hands-down, must-own expansion pack.
+The Sims 4 Seasons expansion pack is a hands-down, must-own expansion.
 It will completely change your game in the best way possible.
-It creates so much opportunity for family gameplay and storytelling with holidays and seasonal activities.
+It creates so many opportunities for family gameplay and storytelling with holidays and seasonal activities.

 2. The Sims 4 Cats & Dogs

-Brindelton Bay is one of my absolute favorite worlds.
-It’s STUNNING.
 I love the whole vibe of this coastal town.
-This may be because I have a personal fantasy of growing old, living in a cottage, and writing bestselling novels in a town much like Brindelton Bay.
+This may be because I have a personal fantasy of growing old, living in a cottage, and writing bestselling novels in a town much like Brindleton Bay.

 But besides that fact, this expansion pack is a must-have.
 You’ll get cats, dogs, and the ability to own a vet clinic.
 Pets are such an integral part of our lives as humans and it’s only fitting that our sims can have the same experience.
 Need I say more?